elvyna/elvyna.github.io/_posts/2019-01-29-k-means-clustering-explained.markdown

 On supervised learning (e.g. knn, decision tree), we already know what we are going to predict (target class $y$), such as whether tomorrow will be raining or not.
 On the contrary, just like its name, unsupervised learning algorithms attempt to find pattern from the data - without knowing the labels (target class $y$).
 One of unsupervised algorithms is clustering.
 It can be used for various things:
 - searching for subpopulations on the data
-- finding similariry of each subpopulations
+- finding similarity of each subpopulations
 - detecting outliers

 ### Types of clustering